rdefeo/stonks/README.md

 The [yfinance](https://github.com/ranaroussi/yfinance) python package must be installed.
 This can be achieved by running `pip3 install yfinance`.
 Since `yfinance` depends on
 `numpy` and `pandas`, you may need to ensure they are up to date as well.
 This can be achieved by running `pip3 install yfinance --upgrade`.

+Check out the [yfinance](https://github.com/ranaroussi/yfinance) for more information on installing, etc.